laravel/docs/validation.md

 <a name="rule-exists"></a>
 #### exists:_table_,_column_

-The field under validation must exists on a given database table.
+The field under validation must exist on a given database table.

 **Basic Usage Of Exists Rule**